ckeditor/ckeditor5-demos/user-interface-classic/README.md

 cd ckeditor5-demos/user-interface-classic && yarn
 ```

-3. Open the `user-interface-classic/index.js` file and add update the values of the `LICENSE_KEY` variable.
+3. Open the `user-interface-classic/index.js` file and update the values of the `LICENSE_KEY` variable.
 Without this, the premium features will not be enabled.

 4. Start the demo: